-- 12. Waste shall not be charged, or shall cease to be charged: - a.
+- 10. Waste incineration plants shall be designed, equipped, built and operated in such a way that the gas resulting from the incineration of waste is raised in a controlled and homogeneous fashion and even under the most unfavourable conditions, to a temperature of at least 850 °C for at least two seconds. - 11.
+Waste shall not be charged, or shall cease to be charged: - a.
 Until the combustion chamber is at 850°C, - b.
-The combustion chamber temperature monitor is below, or falls below, 850°C, or - c. any continuous emission limit value in Table 5 of schedule A is exceeded, other than under permissible periods of abnormal operation or - d. monitoring results required to demonstrate compliance with any continuous emission limit value in table 5 of Schedule A are unavailable other than during permissible periods of abnormal operation, - e. any continuous emission limit value for permissible periods of abnormal operation in table 7 of Schedule A is exceeded.

-- 13. The auxiliary burner for the combustion chamber shall commence automatically at start-up or shut down or whenever the operating temperature falls below 850°C, as long as incomplete burned waste is within the combustion chamber. - 14.
-The small waste incineration plant shall have an automatic system in place to prevent waste feed in the case of abnormal operation set out in condition 12.
+The combustion chamber temperature monitor is below, or falls below, 850°C, or - c. any continuous emission limit value in Table 4 of schedule A is exceeded, other than under permissible periods of abnormal operation - d. monitoring results required to demonstrate compliance with any continuous emission limit value in table 4 of Schedule A are unavailable other than during permissible periods of abnormal - e. any continuous emission limit value for permissible periods of abnormal operation in table 5 of Schedule A is exceeded. - 12.
+The auxiliary burner for the combustion chamber shall commence automatically at start-up or shut down or whenever the operating temperature falls below 850°C, as long as incomplete burned waste is within the combustion chamber. - 13.
+The small waste incineration plant shall have an automatic system in place to prevent waste feed in the case of abnormal operation set out in condition 11.